Please note that Tapas no longer supports Internet Explorer.

 Gramma Louise even went so far as to send us to a psychologist for observation.
 She felt that maybe the loss of our parents had pushed us into living our lives through books.
 The psychologist did not share the concern.

 In fact, both our father and our paternal grandparents were teachers.
 This was also a concern for both Louise and Jane.
-The two talked often about the fact that our other grandparents seemed a bit odd, liking it to them being professors at various universities.
+The two talked often about the fact that our other grandparents seemed a bit odd, likening them to strange circus professors.

-Our grandmother and aunt never talked to us directly about what mattered to us.
-They never talked to us about any of the details of our parents’ death.
-For that matter, the fact that neither Grandpa Jack and Grandma Mimi attended our parents' funeral was clearly a sticking point with Aunt Jane and Gramma Louise.
+The fact that neither Grandpa Jack or Grandma Mimi attended our parents' funeral was clearly a sticking point with both Aunt Jane and Gramma Louise.

-“Seems odd to me that neither one of them is making the effort,” Grandma Louise commented on the phone to Jane.
+“Seems rude to me that neither one of them is making the effort,” Grandma Louise commented on the phone to Jane.
 “Their own son is dead, and they can’t be bothered.
 They think they're better than us with their college degrees and all.
-Well, at least us high school graduates have the compassion to take care of these kids and pay our respects.”
+Well, at least us high school graduates have the compassion to take care of these kids and pay our proper respects.

-This type of talk resurfaced in our heads and became more troubling when suddenly being sent off to visit these grandparents we barely knew.
+This type of talk resurfaced in our heads and became more troubling when, suddenly, we were sent off to stay with these grandparents we barely knew.

 Truth was, Darby and I were both afraid of Grandpa Jack.
 Who wouldn’t be?
-With all that said, or not said about him in front of us.
-What we did remember about him was that he rarely said anything to either of us.
-He was not the talking-to-the-kids type.
-He didn't hug or kiss or did anything to show any sort of love and affection.
+With all that was said or not said about him.
+The one time we saw him with our parents, he rarely said anything to anyone.
+He was not the talking type.
+He wasn’t the hugging type either.

 “Stop fussing with his hair, Louise, my gosh, leave the boy alone,” Grandpa Lewis called out at the airport.